kntln/Mission-to-Mars/README.md

 ## Overview of the Project
 For this project, a web application was built to showcase the gathered data about the mission to mars from all over the web.
 A python script was written to scrape new data from websites with a click of a button.
-In addition, a mongo database was used to store the data and lastly a Web Framework named Flask was used to create the website.
+In addition, a mongo database was used to store the data and lastly, a Web Framework named Flask was used to create the website.

 ## Procedure
 ### Web Scraping
-Web scraping
 - Chrome Developer Tools were used to identify the HTML components of the websites for scraping.
 - BeautifulSoup and Splinter were used to automate the scrape.